 When you are importing in OCI, consider scaling up on CPUs.
-More CPUs, faster import.
+More CPUs, more Data Pump parallel, faster import.
 Bare Metal and Exadata DB Systems scales online, whereas Virtual Machines needs around 10 minutes of downtime.

 ZDM automatically transforms BasicFile LOBs into SecureFile LOBs – which is very good.
 SecureFile LOBs are superior in many ways, also when it comes to importing.
 Based on a customer case, we did a benchmark that measures the time it takes to import LOB data.
 The customer saw a 3x improvement during by transforming to SecureFile LOBs – and got the benefits of SecureFile LOBs afterwards.
 ZDM transforms to SecureFile LOBs automatically.
 Don’t turn it off.
 Here are the log entries from the two imports.
 Notice the elapsed time:

 10-OCT-20 21:43:21.848: W-3 . . imported "SCHEMA"."TABLE" 31.83 GB 681025 rows in 804 seconds using direct_path

 15-OCT-20 18:16:48.663: W-13 . . imported "SCHEMA"."TABLES" 31.83 GB 681025 rows in 261 seconds using external_table Don’t use import over network link.
 Use dump files.
 Performance-wise there are some restrictions when you import over network link.
 These restrictions really hurt on a VLDB.

 The Data Pump works will automatically be started on all nodes, if the target database is a RAC database.
 That should allow for the fastest possible import.
 If needed, you can force all workers on to the same node using DATAPUMPSETTINGS_DATAPUMPPARAMETERS_NOCLUSTER